Man-looking-horrified-at-laptop

 12. Rough cutouts

-Let’s start with the header in this example, which looks sloppy and unprofessional.
+Let’s start with the very top of the screen, which looks sloppy and unprofessional.

 If your logos and other graphics are saved with white backgrounds, it makes sense to put them on a white background, so you can’t see the white edges and corners.